tengchongxx/firstgit/readme.txt

-git is a version contral soft;
+git is a distributed version contral soft;
 git is free;